demisto/demisto-sdk/demisto_sdk/commands/generate_docs/README.md

 # `generate-docs`

+### Overview

 Generates a `README` file for your integration, script or playbook.
 Used to create documentation files for Cortex XSOAR.

->Note: This command is not supported in Cortex XSIAM.

 This command creates a new README.md file in the same directory as the entity on which it ran, unless otherwise specified using the -o flag.
 To generate command examples, set up the required environment variables prior to running this command in order to establish a connection between the Demisto SDK and the server, as well as create a file containing command examples to be run for the documentation.

-## Arguments
+>Note: This command is not supported in Cortex XSIAM.
+### Options

 * **-i, --input**
 Path of the yml file.